Brian Koppelman

-Brian William Koppelman (born April 27, 1966) is an American showrunner.
-Koppelman is the co-writer of Ocean's Thirteen and Rounders, the producer for films including The Illusionist and The Lucky Ones, the director for films including Solitary Man and the documentary This Is What They Want for ESPN as part of their 30 for 30 series, and the co-creator, showrunner, and executive producer of Showtime's Billions and Super Pumped: The Battle for Uber.
+Brian William Koppelman (born April 27, 1966) is an American television and film writer, producer and director.
+Koppelman is the co-writer of Ocean's Thirteen and Rounders, a producer of films including The Illusionist and The Lucky Ones, the director of films including Solitary Man and the documentary This Is What They Want for ESPN's 30 for 30 series, and the co-creator, showrunner, and executive producer of Showtime's Billions and Super Pumped: The Battle for Uber.

 Early life and education

-Koppelman was born on April 27, 1966 in Roslyn Harbor, New York, the son of Brenda "Bunny" Koppelman and Charles Koppelman.
+Koppelman was born on April 27, 1966, in Roslyn Harbor, New York, the son of Brenda "Bunny" Koppelman and Charles Koppelman.
 Koppelman is Jewish.
 His father was a producer and media executive.
 Koppelman holds degrees from Tufts University and Fordham University School of Law.

 Career

 He first started managing local Long Island bands as a teenager.
 He would also book bands at a local nightclub.
 Through booking acts, he came into contact with Eddie Murphy and helped arrange Murphy's first record deal.
 As a student at Tufts University, he discovered singer/songwriter Tracy Chapman and executive-produced her first album.
 He was later brought to Giant Records by president Irving Azoff.
 During his career, Koppelman was an A&R representative for music labels Elektra Records, Giant Records, SBK Records and EMI Records.